 Dr. Stephanie Merritt is a Professor of Global Leadership and Management with a focus on Organizational Behavior and Human Resource Management.
 She holds a Ph.D. from Michigan State University.
 Prior to joining the Department of Global Leadership and Management, she was a member of the faculty of the Department of Psychological Sciences, where she chaired 8 completed PhDs in Industrial-Organizational Psychology.
-Her primary research interests include diversity and inclusion in organizations and non-rational influences on trust in advanced technologies.
-She has also conducted research on a wide variety of OB/HR topics including job attitudes, unethical pro-organizational behavior, application of signature character strengths at work, organizational politics, and faking of implicit attitude measures.
-Her work has been published in journals including The Journal of Applied Psychology, Personnel Psychology, Human Factors, and The Journal of Business and Psychology.
-Dr. Merritt teaches courses related to organizational behavior, human resource management, industrial-organizational psychology, and both quantitative and qualitative methods.
+Her primary research interests include employee turnover, human-technology interaction, and job attitudes.
+Her work has been published in journals including The Journal of Applied Psychology, Personnel Psychology, Human Factors, Journal of Organizational Behavior, and The Journal of Business and Psychology.
+Dr. Merritt teaches courses related to organizational behavior, human resource management, industrial-organizational psychology, quantitative methods, and qualitative methods.

 Education